DIPS-Plus: The Enhanced Database of Interacting Protein Structures for Interface Prediction: Impact and Challenges

-Over the last several years, machine learning of graphs has surfaced as a powerful means of uncovering structural and relational features in graph-structured data \cite{bronstein2021geometric}.
-To facilitate convenient processing of each DIPS-Plus and DB5-Plus protein complex to fit this paradigm, we include with DIPS-Plus' source code the scripts necessary to convert each complex's Pandas DataFrame into two stand-alone graph objects compatible with the Deep Graph Library (DGL) along with their corresponding residue-residue interaction matrix \cite{wang2019deep}.
-These graph objects can then be used for a variety of graph learning tasks such as node classification (e.g. for interface region prediction) or link prediction (e.g. for inter-protein residue-residue interaction prediction).
-Our graph conversion scripts can also be extended or adapted to facilitate alternative graph representation schemes for the complexes in DIPS-Plus and DB5-Plus.
+Over the last several years, geometric deep learning has surfaced as a powerful means of uncovering structural features in graph topologies \cite{bronstein2021geometric}.
+To facilitate convenient processing of each DIPS-Plus and DB5-Plus complex to fit this and other paradigms, we include with DIPS-Plus' source code the scripts necessary to convert each complex's Pandas DataFrame into two stand-alone graph objects compatible with the Deep Graph Library (DGL) along with their corresponding residue-residue interaction matrix \cite{wang2019deep}.
+However, our data conversion scripts can easily be adapted to facilitate alternative data representation schemes for the complexes in DIPS-Plus and DB5-Plus.
+For example, one can choose to extract the graphs' node and edge features as two separate PyTorch \cite{paszke2019pytorch} tensors for 2D or 3D convolutions, representing either the atoms or residues of each complex (i.e. user's choice) as entries in a 3D or 4D tensor, respectively.
+These default graph objects can then be used for a variety of graph-level tasks such as node classification (e.g. for interface region prediction) or link prediction (e.g. for inter-protein residue-residue interaction prediction).
 By default, each DGL graph contains for each node 86 features either one-hot encoded or extracted directly from the new feature set described above.
 Further, each graph edge contains two distinct features after being min-max normalized, the angle between the amide plane NV for a given source and destination node as well as the squared relative distance between the source and destination nodes.